-As a result of the analysis of AC 2021-2022, in AC 2022-2023, the target was met.
+Analysis: In AC 2022-2023, the target was met.
 Students were actively engaged in online peer and faculty critiques.
 The faculty worked hard to establish and maintain online courses through Moodle that better served the online students and themselves.

-Decision: Based on the analysis of AC 2022-2023, in AC 2023-2024, to drive the cycle of improvement, the faculty has requested to receive trial opportunities to work with Canvas- a new online platform that may replace Moodle.
+Based on the analysis of AC 2022-2023, in AC 2023-2024, the faculty implemented the following changes.
+The faculty requested to receive trial opportunities to work with Canvas-a new online platform that may replace Moodle.
 Creating adequate Moodle shells for the online graduate courses was new territory for some faculty who had preferred to use the shell minimally and to meet virtually with the student instead.
-The potential to transition to a new platform is met with understanding but some trepidation, so the opportunity to experiment with Canvas prior to any transition is very welcome.
+The potential to transition to a new platform is met with understanding but with some trepidation, so the opportunity to experiment with Canvas prior to any transition was welcomed.
+Faculty did take an active role in chairing student creative research documents and exhibitions.
+The Department Head made sure that all online graduate courses had a Moodle shell with up-to-date information that contained relevant materials to the course.